 To kick things off, a nine-spice mixture gets rubbed into (not sprinkled on!) olive oil coated steak.
 The spice blend includes s&p, paprika, cumin, garlic powder, oregano, nutmeg, and the mocha mixture of espresso and cocoa powder.
 I used thick sirloins, but flank, skirt, and filet would be super delish as well.
 Be sure to adjust your cooking times according to the thickness of cut you choose.

 The beauty of big salads like this is their versatility.
-So I’d like to offer variation suggestions rather than regurgitate the recipe you can easily jump to below.
-Here’s some food for thought!
-(Sorry, not sorry for the pun😄)
+So I'd like to offer variation suggestions.
+Here's some food for thought!

 - Protein - Above are steak substitutions for sirloin, but chicken, pork, fish, shrimp and tofu would totally work here.
 Also, I included indoor cooking instructions for the steak in case your weather isn't conducive for outdoor grilling.

 - Spices - I've been making this rub forever and the fam doesn't want to deviate.
 Nonetheless, change and spice things up to your culinary heart's content.